Ch-Kashif171/Larite/README.md

 ---

-## 🧮 Queries & ORM
+## 🤮 Queries & ORM

-Larite offers a Laravel-inspired ORM for interacting with your database using expressive and chainable syntax.
+Larite offers a Laravel-inspired ORM as well as a simple query builder for interacting with your database using expressive and chainable syntax.

+---

 ### 🔍 Fetching Data

+#### Using ORM (Eloquent-like)

 ```php
 // Get all users